 Surface is a hidden port, and can only be accessed by dropping a connection on the Lakes node and selecting the Surface option from the popup menu.

 Then we enable the Difference mask in the Combine node.
 This is the new Lakes mask that the Lakes node would have normally given us, but with the clamp influence taken into consideration.

-Additionally, just to show the effect we're also combining (50% Blend) the Autolevelled Depth output with the Difference mask, and then pass it to a SatMaps node.
+Additionally, just to show the effect, we're also combining (50% Blend) the Autolevelled Depth output with the Difference mask, and then passing it to a SatMaps node.
 Now we when we lower the Clamp nodes Max amount, the water level goes down while leaving a "drying shore".

 Clamp Max at 100%.